Nick Smith (Home and Away): Casting

 In a live chat session on the official Home and Away website, Egan answered several questions from fans.
 He spoke of his experiences of being cast as Nick.
 "It's great, I have a lot of fun, it's like a big family, I learn a lot from them."
 When asked about working with co-star Kate Garven, who played Jade Sutherland, Egan said "She's great, we have a lot of fun together, a lot of fun playing boyfriend and girlfriend, hard not to have a laugh between scenes.
 We have a lot of fun."
 Egan also praised co-stars Brett Hicks-Maitland and Zac Drayson, who plays Nick's on-screen brother, Will.
-Egan stated he would like to appear in films after leaving the serial and mentioned that filming overseas in London and shooting scenes for Home and Away video spinoff Home and Away: Secrets and the City were among his favorite experiences.
+Egan stated he would like to appear in films after leaving the serial and mentioned that filming overseas in London and shooting scenes for Home and Away video spinoff Home and Away: Secrets and the City were among his favourite experiences.